Printed fromJewishAndClark.com

 We accept every Jew.
 Whether you're religious or not affiliated at all, whether you eat a bagel with lox every day, or have never heard of pastrami on rye, we're here for you.

 Our goal is to support the Jewish student community by providing opportunities to get in touch with our heritage.
 Including educational classes, holiday programming, communal experiences, Jewish retreats, and sometimes just being a listening ear.
-We are your one stop shop for everything Jewish!
+We are here for you, welcome to your Jewish home away from home!

 Subscribe